LucasCharb/Data_Project/README.md

 The tweets’ lengths are mostly between 120 and 140 characters for both class (true and misinformation).
 The most common words are “Ferguson”, “Sydney”, “police” for the tweets about true stories and “War”, “Parliament”, “reports”, for the tweets spreading misinformation. (picture of the words clouds ?)

-Our initial hypothesis is that misinformative tweets are related to a more extreme political view (and a more negative sentiment ?).
+Our initial hypothesis is that misinformative tweets are related to a more extreme political view and a more negative sentiment, but also that it deepen divides between communities, as people tends to look for information that they already agree with.
+It reinforce preexisting beliefs.

 # 2. Text Vector Representations :
 We split the data into Train/Val/Test (70/15/15), and compared three strategies :